Reducing Monthly Student Loan Debt Mortgage Guidelines

-This Article Of Reducing Monthly Student Loan Debt Was Written By Bob Vogel NMLS 1446953
+This Article Of Reducing Monthly Student Loan Debt Was UDATED On October 15th, 2018

-If you are looking to buy a home but are concerned that your debt to income ratio will be too high because of your student loan payments, this article discusses options to reduce your monthly student loan payments.
+If you are looking to buy a home but are concerned debt to income ratio will be too high because of student loan payments, this article discusses options to reduce monthly student loan payments.

-- Reducing your monthly student loan payment can significantly reduce your monthly debt to income ratio.
+- Reducing monthly student loan payment can significantly reduce monthly debt to income ratio

-- If you apply for student loan repayment using one of these options, you can reduce your debt to income ratio in less than 30 days in most cases.
+- Consumers applying for student loan repayment using one of these options can reduce their debt to income ratio in less than 30 days in most cases

 Cost Of An Education

-The cost of an education has increased dramatically over the last two decades and many graduates are looking for ways of reducing monthly student loan debt.
+The cost of an education has increased dramatically over the last two decades.
+Many graduates are looking for ways of reducing monthly student loan debt.

-Once you graduate from school, you generally have six months before your forbearance ends and you are required to begin making your payments.
-There are many payment alternatives when it comes to paying back your student loans.
+Once student graduates from school, they generally have six months before forbearance ends.
+Graduates are required to begin making payments.
+There are many payment alternatives when it comes to paying back student loans.

-- Extended Repayment Plan- Allows you to pay for a period of up to 25 years, although these are only for loans that are at least $30,000
+- Allows you to pay for a period of up to 25 years, although these are only for loans that are at least $30,000

 Income Based Repayment Plans